-Based on recent project budgets in the Umpqua River Basin, the cost of stream restoration typically ranges from \$8,000 to \$35,000 per acre.
+Based on recent project budgets in the Rogue River Basin, the cost of stream restoration typically ranges from \$10,000 to \$25,000 per acre (source: 2025 personal communication Rogue River Watershed Council and The Freshwater Trust)

 - Projects at the lower end of this range include basic planting, limited fencing, and minimal infrastructure. - Projects in the middle of this range often include moderate site preparation, invasive species control, fencing, planting, and some engineered features like hardened crossings or livestock watering systems. - Projects at the higher end of this range generally include more intensive restoration with high planting densities, complex site conditions, engineered infrastructure, and multi-year maintenance commitments.